+7.5 Members were invited to:
-- 7.5 Members were invited to: - a) comment on this summary of published information and current studies relevant to the issue of Clostridium botulinum and vacuum and modified atmosphere packaged foods and; - b) consider whether it would be timely for the committee to revisit the scientific evidence base in this area by establishing an ad hoc work group.

-7.6 Before the Committee members discussed the above paper, the following members declared their interest on this subject: Gary Barker was involved in the work cited in paragraph 18 of ACM/1282 as an employee of IFR now QIB when the study (an extensive literature review to assess non-proteolytic Clostridium botulinum spore populations in groups of food which are typically used as components of chilled minimally processed foods in the UK) was carried out, Peter McClure stated that he was involved in the SUSSLE project when he was an employee of Unilever, Roy Betts declared that his employer Campden BRI provide industry with advice on this subject and Alec Kyriakides added that his employer Sainsburys fund work on this topic with Campden BRI and other related groups.
-Gary Barker pointed out that paragraph 18 should include a sentence to clarify that the study included experiments with real food material.

-7.7 While welcoming the paper a member pointed out that what was missing in it was information on epidemiology and outbreaks (data on cases) that may have been recorded in recent years although he underlined that he was unaware of any outbreaks of non-proteolytic Clostridium botulinum associated with properly chilled food.
-He explained that this was relevant in the context of deciding whether to revisit current risk assessment.
-It was added that if there has been no outbreaks or cases associated with this pathogen this may suggest that the controls are mitigating against the possibility of cases.

-7.8 In relation to the above comment a member stated that if outbreaks of nonproteolytic Clostridium botulinum associated with properly chilled food are investigated consideration should also be given to exposure on food not properly chilled that would support growth of the organism and try and estimate the exposure data because there have been changes in the volume of chilled foods in recent years.
-His suggestion was to focus on those foods susceptible to non-proteolytic Clostridium botulinum.

-7.9 Highlighting the severity of botulism poisoning and the rarity of cases a member flagged that there might be merit in testing the 2-dimensional risk assessment on any available data.
+- a) comment on this summary of published information and current studies relevant to the issue of Clostridium botulinum and vacuum and modified atmosphere packaged foods and; - b) consider whether it would be timely for the committee to revisit the scientific evidence base in this area by establishing an ad hoc work group. - 7.6 Before the Committee members discussed the above paper, the following members declared their interest on this subject: Gary Barker was involved in the work cited in paragraph 18 of ACM/1282 as an employee of IFR now QIB when the study (an extensive literature review to assess non-proteolytic Clostridium botulinum spore populations in groups of food which are typically used as components of chilled minimally processed foods in the UK) was carried out, Peter McClure stated that he was involved in the SUSSLE project when he was an employee of Unilever, Roy Betts declared that his employer Campden BRI provide industry with advice on this subject and Alec Kyriakides added that his employer Sainsburys fund work on this topic with Campden BRI and other related groups.
+Gary Barker pointed out that paragraph 18 should include a sentence to clarify that the study included experiments with real food material. - 7.7 While welcoming the paper a member pointed out that what was missing in it was information on epidemiology and outbreaks (data on cases) that may have been recorded in recent years although he underlined that he was unaware of any outbreaks of non-proteolytic Clostridium botulinum associated with properly chilled food even in countries where no official controls are in place.
+He explained that this was relevant in the context of deciding whether to revisit the current risk assessment as it is possible that the controls may not be commensurate with the risk.
+It was added that if there has been no outbreaks or cases associated with this pathogen this may suggest that the controls are mitigating against the possibility of cases. - 7.8 In relation to the above comment a member stated that if outbreaks of non-proteolytic Clostridium botulinum associated with properly chilled food are investigated consideration should also be given to exposure on food not properly chilled that would support growth of the organism and try and estimate the exposure data because there have been changes in the volume of chilled foods in recent years.
+His suggestion was to focus on those foods susceptible to non-proteolytic Clostridium botulinum. - 7.9 Highlighting the severity of botulism poisoning and the rarity of cases a member flagged that there might be merit in testing the 2-dimensional risk assessment on any available data.